Georgia Sports Hall of Fame: The Building

 The building itself was built to resemble a turn-of-the-century ballpark, with red-brick exterior and green roof.
 From the old style ticket booths to the brick columns in the rotunda and special lighting the Hall of Fame was created to put visitors into the heart of a sports experience.
 Over 1,000 artifacts are on display in the building and over 7,000 objects in the Hall of Fame collection.
 In addition to the exhibits, the building also houses a 1500 sqft "Georgia Room" for rentals and receptions, a gift shop, a 205-seat theater, a research center, staff offices and storage space.

 Inductees

+In 2009, Hugh Durham, Terry Hoage, Andy Landers, Mills Lane, Jeff Malone, George Rose, Shannon Sharpe and Roman Turmon were inducted into the Hall of Fame.